 - ½ cup granulated sugar

 - Combine flour, baking powder, baking soda, and salt in a small bowl.
 Pour into the bottom of a 1-quart mason jar (I rolled up a paper plate to use as a funnel).
 Top the flour mixture with M&M’s, dropping them in lightly, so that they don’t sink into the flour.
-Top the M&M’s with brown sugar, and then granulated sugar (you can use a spoon to carefully scoop the sugars into the jar).
-Seal with the lid and decorate with ribbon or fabric (see note).
+Top the M&M’s with brown sugar, and then granulated sugar (use a spoon to carefully scoop the sugars into the jar).
+Seal with the lid and decorate with ribbon and fabric (see note).